-Keeping Orchestral Stringed Instruments in good playing condition and in the hands of young musicians keeps students practicing and participating in every-day instruction and rehearsals.
+Keeping orchestral stringed instruments in good playing condition and in the hands of young musicians keeps students practicing and participating in every-day instruction and rehearsals.
 After taking this course, you will be able to pass along these strategies to students who often learn instrument care and maintenance only from their teachers.

 Teaching and practicing these skills will help keep your class and ensemble on track and sounding their best, as well as to help your student musicians develop good habits, develop pride of "ownership" of caring for an instrument that will last a lifetime.

 Charlie found that his passion for teaching music to students quickly called him to service, and the rewards of his students’ success are many, including his ensembles being invited to perform at Carnegie Hall, Symphony Hall in Chicago, the Hawaiian Invitation and many more.
-Having been honored with Teacher of the Year 3 times in his respective school districts, been honored by the City of Chula Vista (California) 3 consecutive years and having been named “Orchestral Director of the Year” and twice Band Educator of the Year in San Diego County, Charlie’s awards are representative for his devotion to the Music Education of his students.
+Having been honored with Teacher of the Year three times in his respective school districts, the City of Chula Vista (CA) three consecutive years, named “Orchestral Director of the Year,” and twice Band Educator of the Year in San Diego County, Charlie’s awards are representative for his devotion to the Music Education of his students.

-He is a student of Lynn Armour Hannings, George Rubino, Francis Morris, Paul Wiessmeyer, Jay VandeKopple, Chuck Sazone, Mike Dadonna & Robert McIntosh and returns each summer to UNH to further is depth of understanding & techniques with repairs and restorations from the amazing teaching staff.
-Charlie is often invited to schools, school districts and Conferences to help Music Educators understand how to maintain a healthy orchestral instrument, and to identify when there are issues that should be addressed for repair.
+He is a student of Lynn Armour Hannings, George Rubino, Francis Morris, Paul Wiessmeyer, Jay VandeKopple, Chuck Sazone, Mike Dadonna and Robert McIntosh and returns each summer to UNH to further his depth of understanding and techniques with repairs and restorations from the amazing teaching staff.
+Charlie is often invited to schools, school districts and conferences to help music educators understand how to maintain a healthy orchestral instrument and to identify when there are issues that should be addressed for repair.